twpayne/chezmoi/docs/FAQ.md

 ## What are the consequences of "bare" modifications to the target files?
 If my `.zshrc` is managed by chezmoi and I edit `~/.zshrc` without using `chezmoi edit`, what happens?

-chezmoi will overwrite the file the next time you run `chezmoi apply`.
 Until you run `chezmoi apply` your modified `~/.zshrc` will remain in place.
+When you run `chezmoi apply` chezmoi will detect that `~/.zshrc` has changed since chezmoi last wrote it and prompt you what to do.
+You can resolve differences with a merge tool by running `chezmoi merge ~/.zshrc`.

 ## How can I tell what dotfiles in my home directory aren't managed by chezmoi?
 Is there an easy way to have chezmoi manage a subset of them?

 `chezmoi unmanaged` will list everything not managed by chezmoi.
-You can add entire directories with `chezmoi add -r`.
+You can add entire directories with `chezmoi add`.

 ## How can I tell what dotfiles in my home directory are currently managed by chezmoi?